nalinbhatt/mTree_doc_develop/docs/source/installation.rst

 Open Shell
 **********

-Once your container is running, you should click "CLI" button to open the command prompt/shell linked to your container.
+Once your container is running, you should click ``CLI`` button to open the command prompt/shell linked to your container.

 .. figure:: _static/shell_button.png